Centrelink Waiting Periods Explained: LAWP, NARWP & More

 Related articles

-If you have savings when you apply for Centrelink, you may wait up to 13 weeks before your first payment.
-Here is how the LAWP works and how to reduce it.
+If you've savings when you apply for Centrelink, you may wait up to 13 weeks before your first payment.
+Here's how the LAWP works and how to reduce it.